MaxwellCaron/writeups/TryHackMe/Skynet-Writeup.md

   log3.txt                            N        0  Tue Sep 17 21:42:16 2019
 ```

-Although there are 3 text fies in here, we see that only 1 has actual contents inside of it, we know this because of the number of bytes displated to the left of the day of the week that the file was created.
+Although there are 3 text files in here, we see that only 1 has actual contents inside of it, we know this because of the number of bytes displayed to the left of the day of the week that the file was created.
 Using the `get` command we can download the `attention.txt` and `log1.txt` onto our machine.

 Reading the contents of the files: